benjamin-hg-marchant/Aqua-MODIS-Band06-Restoration/README.md

 <h1 style='font-size:20px;text-align: center'>
-How to restore Aqua MODIS band 06 missing pixels
-<br>using a nonlinear regression based on Gaussian processes ?:
+How to restore Aqua MODIS band 06 missing pixels using a nonlinear regression based on Gaussian processes ?:
-<br> An application based on python and Scikit-Learn.
+An application based on python and Scikit-Learn.
 </h1>

 <p style='text-align: center'>